-The annual cash bonuses for 2022 for the Named Officers were subject to a 10% downward adjustment if certain key global ethics and compliance objectives were achieved in 2022 and therefore no downward adjustment was applied.
+The annual cash bonuses for 2022 for the Named Officers were subject to a 10% downward adjustment if certain key global ethics and compliance objectives were not met.
+These ethics and compliance objectives were achieved in 2022 and therefore no downward adjustment was applied.